Xh3ni/fortune-telling/README.md

 ## Features
 After the Welcome and Introduction Section, an user input is required.
-The User can not read the horoscope either the tarot card without entering an option.
+User cannot read horoscope or tarot card without entering an option.

 ### First Option (Monthly Horoscope)
 <ul>